 This course builds on theory, skills, and clinical applications learned in Semester 1.
 Tactile skills essential to safe nursing practice will be demonstrated in the nursing skills laboratory.
 Students will have the opportunity for supervised and individual practice followed by skills checkoff by the instructor.
 Skills will be part of the demonstration.
 (CSU)

-NURS 122 (4 UNITS) NURSING PROCESS APPLICATION II 12 Hr.
-Lab
+NURS 122 (4 UNITS) NURSING PROCESS APPLICATION II 12 Hr, Lab

-Prerequisite (s):NURS 110; NURS 111; NURS 112; NURS 114; and, SOC 101 or ANTH 102.
+Prerequisite(s): NURS 110, NURS 111, NURS 112, NURS 114.